 Buffy the Vampire Slayer is one of the most celebrated genre series of all time.
-Not only does it still maintain a devoted fandom almost twenty years on, but it has been cited as a major influence on countless other series, such as the 21st century version of Doctor Who, and Nikita.
-It has also been the subject of more essays than any other television series.
+Not only does it still maintain a devoted fandom almost twenty years on, but it has been cited as a major influence on countless other genre classics.
+From the 21st century version of Doctor Who, to Charmed, to Once Upon A Time, to even non genre series Nikita.
+They’ve all followed in Buffy’s footsteps in various ways.
+The show has also been the subject of more essays than any other television series.

 Nevertheless one aspect of Buffy that I feel is somewhat overlooked are its horror elements.
-Critics tend to prefer to focus on the themes of female empowerment, or its influence, or even the romance between Buffy and Angel, and later Spike.
+Critics tend to prefer to focus on the themes of female empowerment, its influence, or the relationship between Buffy and her two Vampire lovers.
+Angel, and Spike.

 Whilst these are valid discussion points, ultimately Buffy was first and foremost a horror series.
-It was responsible for some of the most terrifying monsters, disturbing concepts and visceral scenes of horror ever seen on television.
-At its best I think Buffy can hold its own with any classic horror movie.
+It was responsible for some of the most terrifying monsters, disturbing concepts and gruesome, visceral scenes of horror ever seen on television.
+At its best I think Buffy can hold its own with any of classic horror movies.

 In this article I’ve decided to compile the most horrific deaths throughout all 7 seasons of Buffy.
 Please let me know what you think, and if there are any you feel I’ve missed.

 Buffy’s cousin Celia is a victim of the demon called Der Kindestod, who can only be seen by people who are ill.
 Even more disturbing is the fact that Der Kindestod only targets children.

 When the monster attacked Celia, Buffy was standing right there, but couldn’t see it and assumed that Celia was simply succumbing to her illness.
 It’s only years later when Buffy has an encounter with the demon herself in a hospital that she realizes what really happened.